• Skip to primary navigation

 How to defrost your squid

+Use microwave!
 The good news is that most frozen squid already comes pre cut.
 In that case I usually use my microwave.
 First I put calamari on a microwave safe plate or dish.
 Then I use “defrost” function for 4 minutes.

+Defrost in the oven!
 Alternatively, you can use the oven method!
 How do we do it?
 First things first, I turn my oven on at 350 F. and “defrost” my calamari in the oven for 10 to 15 minutes.

+Use refrigerator.
 Or, you can thaw your calamari for at least 8 hours in the refrigerator, ensuring that it’s totally defrosted before proceeding.

 Can you eat calamari raw?

-How long do you boil the squid?
+How long do you cook the squid?

 If you are up to boiling your squid, simply add it to the pot and cover.
 Gently boil for about 30-45 minutes, testing the texture with a fork every 15 minutes until it has become fully tender and ready to serve.